 MEF is pleased to host the MEF19 global networking event, 18-22 November 2019, JW Marriott, LA LIVE, Los Angeles, CA. Details coming soon.

-Specifications published by MEF are intended for general distribution to the public and may be downloaded from this site and reproduced without charge.view all specifications →
+Standards published by MEF are intended for general distribution to the public and may be downloaded from this site and reproduced without charge.view all standards →

 Managed Access E-Line Service Implementation Agreement